Student Services

 Santa Fe, NM 87505-4599

 Please note that the mailbox number is not needed and only mail sent to registered students will be distributed.
-All mail must be accessed through the boxes; students who pick up mail for friends must know the proper combination.
+All mail must be accessed by the student and cannot be picked up by anyone other than the recipient unless prior arrangements have been made with mail services.

 Online package tracking can be misleading.
 For example, you may receive a notification from the shipper that your package has been delivered, meaning it has been delivered to the local hub, even though it may not have reached campus yet.
 A package is available for students to pick up only upon receipt of a campus email notification.

 Office Services can send domestic and international mail and packages through USPS, FedEx, and DHL, and can ship UPS with your prepaid printed label.
 Certified Mail services are also offered.
-Boxes and packing supplies are available.
-Office Services accepts only credit cards or mobile pay.
+Boxes and packing supplies are available in limited quantities.
+Packing tape may be purchased in the Bookstore.
+Office Services accepts credit cards or mobile pay.

-Outgoing mail with proper postage can be left in the outgoing mail slot at the switchboard, as can campus mail.
+Outgoing mail with proper postage can be brought to the mailroom, as can campus mail.
 Mail to the Annapolis campus will be sent only with proper postage.

 Phone Service